coq/ceps/text/052-platform-release-cycle.md

   makes it build only Coq+CoqIDE, that should be sufficient.

-Coq's CI can test anything else of course, including non standard configurations and projects that are no in the platform.
+Coq's CI can test anything else of course, including non standard configurations and projects that are not in the platform.

 ## Platform CI